A Case Study by Dennis Costa

-For instance, according to the global employers’ survey carried out in 2020, 95% of Abarcans would recommend the company as a great place to work.
-Similarly, there was a year-over-year increase of 34 percentage points in Abarcans reporting that they have career growth opportunities at Abarca, as well as a 24-percentage points increase in Abarcans who believe that the company provides competitive pay and benefits.
+For instance, according to the global employers’ survey in 2020, 95% of Abarcans would recommend the company as a great workplace.
+Similarly, there was a year-over-year increase of 34 percentage points in Abarcans, reporting that they have career growth opportunities at Abarca, and a 24-percentage point increase in Abarcans.
+The latter believe that the company provides competitive pay and benefits.

 However, perhaps there was no better evidence of the strength that the company gained in its values and culture than the events that took place in March 2020.
 Although Abarca had weathered its fair share of challenges until then, the onset of the Covid-19 pandemic, and the lockdown measures it caused, represented an unprecedented situation for the company, much as it did for the rest of the world.

-Using Abarca’s strong sense of values and culture of preparedness as a foundation, the company rapidly acted in enacting its business continuity plan, seamlessly transitioning all 400-plus employees to remote work by providing the necessary tools and technology.
-“When it became clear that we would be working virtually for a prolonged period of time, we swiftly implemented programs to keep our team connected with each other from home,” Duarte commented.
+Using Abarca’s strong sense of values and culture of preparedness as a foundation, the company rapidly enacted its business continuity plan, seamlessly transitioning all 400-plus employees to remote work by providing the necessary tools and technology.
+“When it became clear that we would be working virtually for a prolonged time, we swiftly implemented programs to keep our team connected from home,” Duarte commented.

 All the while, Abarca continued providing quality service without interruption, further cementing the company as an organization with the right tools to continue expanding and setting an example throughout the whole industry.
-And it all boils down to the values that every one of its employees live and breathe.
+And it all boils down to the values that every one of its employees lives and breathes.